-The deduction will only be allowed where the home office is regularly and solely used for the purpose of the taxpayer's trade and has been specifically equipped for such purpose.
+The deduction of a allowable expenditure will only be allowed where the home office is regularly and solely used for the purpose of the taxpayer's trade and has been specifically equipped for such purpose.

 Where the taxpayer derives income mainly from commission, the duties must be mainly performed outside the employer's office.